markomanninen/grcriddles/doc/chapter1.rst

 the first letter of the subject and its numerical value.
 Solving them requires a proper knowledge of the context, not only inner textual but historical context.

-Most of the alphanumeric riddles in the oracles have been solved by researchers already.
+Most of the alphanumeric riddles in the oracles have already been solved by various researchers.
 Some of the riddles are still problematic and open for better proposals.
 Better yet, few of these open riddles are specific enough so that one may try to solve them by modern programmable tools.

 Natural language processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~